h2tc-roboticsx/h2tc-roboticsx.github.io/recorder.md

     </tr>
 </table  > -->

-Our recording framework employs multiple motion track and visual streaming systems, whose specifications are shown briefly below.
+Our recording framework utilizes multiple motion track and visual streaming systems,  with their specifications briefly outlined below.
-We refer users to our [paper](toadd) for a quick overview of how they are deployed and to their official product pages for detailed technical specifications.
+We encourage users to consult our [technical paper](https://h2tc-roboticsx.github.io/underreview/) for a quick overview of their deployment and refer to the official product pages for detailed technical specifications.

 | Device | Manufacturer | Recording Content |FPS |Resolution  |
 |:-----|:-----:|:-----:|:-----:|:-----:|